Policies

 Predefined policies

-All pre-defined policies are available through the user interface as well as through the API.
+All predefined policies are available through the user interface as well as through the API.
 Policies available are:

 Industry Standard Regulatory Compliance